Seeing through the smoke

 self -- undivided.

-I painfully puzzle whole systems that
+I painfully puzzle whole systems that are killing us,

 positive feedback loops outrageously linking